 There are many reasons why golfers would be interested in a full golf simulator setup for outdoor use.

-Many people dream of having a full golf simulator setup for their home so they can play whenever they want, but they might not want or be able to set up the simulator indoors.
+Many people dream of having a full golf simulator setup for their home so they can play whenever they want, but they may not want to or be able to set up the simulator indoors.

 Others want working simulators for outdoor golfing events that are open to the public or a select group of people.